This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 • U.S. citizens or those with qualified immigration status

-Note: This percentage is an approximation.
-Alabama may use fixed dollar amounts rather than a strict percentage of the Federal Poverty Level for this category.
+This percentage is an approximation.
+Alabama may use fixed dollar amounts rather than a strict FPL percentage for this category.

-Understanding how your income is counted is important for determining eligibility for Medicaid and other healthcare programs.
-Medicaid income limits are based on MAGI (Modified Adjusted Gross Income).
-To learn how MAGI income is calculated see: How Income is Counted for MAGI
+Medicaid income limits are based on MAGI — Modified Adjusted Gross Income.
+This is different from taxable income.
+To learn exactly how MAGI is calculated, see: How Income is Counted for MAGI →

 How to Apply for Alabama Medicaid